sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 component, during preclustering 100 values (two sets of 50 frequencies, one for each condition) will be placed one after the other.
 EEGLAB will not allow you to cluster components using a STUDY design that does not include all STUDY data sets and all ICA components.

-Once your components
-are clustered, it is possible to reduce the size of your STUDY design (see below).
-However, if the design you are using when preclustering your data does not include all datasets, it would not be possible to include them in another design later on.
+Note that you are using anatomical component information only (scalp topographies and/or equivalent dipoles) and no other measures to cluster components, then the STUDY design does not impact the clustering solution.

-To precluster, therefore we
+To precluster, therefore, we
 advise using the simplest STUDY design possible.
 Often, this is the one that is most natural for the experiment.
-An exception would be a case when, for example, your experiment uses a 2x2 design, but you decide to include a fifth condition for exploratory purposes.
-In this case an initial 5x1 design should be used during preclustering.
-For the main analysis, a 2x2 STUDY design (involving only 4 or the 5 conditions) can be created, along with, perhaps, another 2x1 design to compare the fifth condition (not included in the 2x2) versus one of the others.

-*Note*: If you are using anatomical component information only (scalp topographies and/or equivalent dipoles) and no other measures to cluster components, then the STUDY design does not impact the clustering solution.

 After clustering, since all ICA components are included in the clustering, ICA clusters are constant for all conditions and STUDY designs.
+Thus, once your components are clustered, it is possible to reduce the size of your STUDY design (e.g., select a subset of conditions).

+### Comparing clusters' activity in different conditions

 Once ICA components are clustered, it is possible to *compute differences between conditions* using any STUDY design.
 Whenever you